U.S. Stocks Up on Energy, Mining Companies

 Continue Reading Below

-U.S. crude oil rose 2.7% to $49.13 a barrel after top energy officials in Saudi Arabia and Russia said they would back a nine-month extension to a production-cut deal led by the Organization of the Petroleum Exporting Countries.
+U.S. crude oil rose 2.7% to $49.16 a barrel after top energy officials in Saudi Arabia and Russia said they would back a nine-month extension to a production-cut deal led by the Organization of the Petroleum Exporting Countries.
+Saudi Arabia's Energy Minister Khalid al-Falih and Russian Energy Minister Alexander Novak said the pact s hould continue until the end of March 2018.

-"We have, before coming to this announcement today, reached out to many of our colleagues within and outside OPEC, and I think there is general consensus that this is the right approach and the right thing to do," Saudi Arabia's energy minister Khalid al-Falih said.
+"A lot of the imbalances that we saw in the crude oil markets are beginning to stabilize," said Bruce Bittles, chief investment strategist at Baird.
+The prospect of oil production coming closer in line with consumption has led to this "relief rally in oil," he said.

-Optimism about the extended oil production cuts spanned the sector.
-Energy stocks in the S&P 500 climbed 1.2%, with Transocean, Marathon Oil and Halliburton among the best performers.
+Energy stocks in the S&P 500 climbed 1%, with Transocean, Marathon Oil and Halliburton among the best performers.

 The Stoxx Europe 600 rose less than 0.1%, buoyed by a 0.9% climb in the oil and gas sector -- the only one in negative territory for the year.